Beyond the Family Office

 The Evolution of the “Family Enterprise” Model

-Over time, in order to meet a perceived need, the financial services industry grew to establish and market the multi-family office (MFO), businesses that provide advice, guidance, and support activities to many high net worth families.
-Some MFOs sprang from family offices originally created to handle the wealth of a single family and then opened up to manage the activities of multiple families in order to share costs and leverage the advantages of an increased pool of investable assets.
+Over time, to meet a perceived need, the financial services industry grew to establish and market the multi-family office (MFO), businesses that provide advice, guidance, and support activities to many high-net-worth families.
+Some MFOs sprang from family offices originally created to handle the wealth of a single-family and then opened up to manage the activities of multiple families to share costs and leverage the advantages of an increased pool of investable assets.
 Others are departments within large financial institutions.
-And still others were founded as stand-alone MFOs specializing mostly in one aspect of family offices — investment advice, trust services, law or accounting – and outsourcing other functions.
+And still others were founded as stand-alone MFOs specializing mostly in one aspect of family offices -- investment advice, trust services, law or accounting – and outsourcing other functions.

 While each of these types of MFOs offers advantages, there are also drawbacks inherent in the entire family office concept itself.
 In many ways, this is a field that hasn't changed much since it was first established.
 The emphasis on the “office” in family office has a decidedly bricks-and-mortar sound to it, making it ill-suited to the highly fluid business world of the 21st century.
 In today’s global economy, money can cross borders with unprecedented speed – a fact that offers both opportunities and challenges for traditional family offices.